 In the first part of this article published in Wine Talk for April 2017 we discussed the importance of the human aroma receptors, volatile compounds associated with wine, the link between aroma receptors and the brain, how aroma is a construct of the brain and how different people smell totally different things in wine sparked by different memories.

 It is almost an habitual reaction.
 When someone hands you a glass of wine it is inevitable that the first thing you will do is swirl the wine in the glass and take a sniff.
 The better the glass the more likely you are to detect a range of aromas coming from the wine.

 In the first article of this series of articles in the last newsletter we discussed the three types of rocks which cover the Earth but we did not discuss how these are turned into soil.
 That is what we are going to discuss in this article.

 We have been thinking a lot about oxidative wines lately.
 There are a number of reasons for this.
 We have been importing Jura wines that are deliberately oxidative ranging from the Vin Jaunes that are exposed to oxygen for many years through to the table wines made from Savagnin and Chardonnay that have slight oxidative qualities.

-Minerality of the soil – Introduction We want to explore the importance of the soil in more detail, because in Part 1 of this series published in last month’s newsletter (April 2013) we explained that only three of the sixteen essential elements for plant growth enter the plant via the leaves.
-The other thirteen enter via […]
+Minerality of the soil – Introduction We want to explore the importance of minerality of the soil in more detail, because in Part 1 of this series, published in the April 2013 newsletter we explained that only three of the sixteen essential elements for plant growth enter the plant via […]

 Minerality in wine and the role soil plays in contributing to minerality was the topic of a Masterclass at an early Rootstock natural wine festival in Sydney.
 It was interesting to participate in this event and to see how different people viewed the topic through completely different ‘lenses’.
 Vineyard managers […]